 The 6.5 Creedmoor has become one of the most popular centerfire rifle rounds in the twelve years it has existed.
 It’s a type of 6mm round that first appeared in 2008.

-What Is The Bolt Carrier Group?
+What Is a Bolt Carrier Group?

 The bolt carrier group is the beating heart of your AR-10.
-Without the bolt carrier group, or BCG, your AR-10 literally would not be capable of firing.
+Without the bolt carrier group or BCG, your AR-10 literally would not be capable of firing.

 Carrier Key or Gas Key